cyxzheng/cyxzheng.github.io/_projects/crux.md

 order: 2
 thumbnail: /assets/images/projects/crux/thumbnail.png
 cover: /assets/images/projects/crux/cover.png
 blurb: The team and I at Halleman Bradley aim to be at the center of a consumer's financial life, challenging the perception that banks don't work for their customers.
-By utilizing technology and leveraging data, we can provide a better, friendlier product than what currently exists on the market. </br> </br> I started with Halleman Bradley at the earliest stages, leading design for the company and moving us closer to 1 from 0.
+By utilizing technology and leveraging data, we can provide a better, friendlier product than what currently exists on the market. </br> </br> I started with Halleman Bradley at the earliest stages, leading design for the company and moving us from 0 to 1.
 next-title: Property Inspector
 next-url: /property/
 ---

-# The current problem
+# The landscape

 Currently, the US banking industry is dominated by a few meganational banks who hold around 40% of all deposits.
 All these banks provide basic services to customers, such as holding deposits, being FDIC insured, and offering credit/loan products.

-Have banks been delighting consumers?
-Net Promoter Scores (the willingness of a customer to recommend a company's products or services to others) seem to suggest no. As well, consumers believe that their bank isn’t doing work for them.
+Banks do not delight consumers.
+Net Promoter Scores (the willingness of a customer to recommend a company's products or services to others) put this in writing quite clearly.

 <div class="case-image"><img src="/assets/images/projects/crux/nps.png" data-zoom="zoom"></div>